poskadesign/django-alt/recipes.md

         return (timezone.now() - self.date_created) < timedelta(hours=12)
 ```
 Then let's create a `Validator`, that will:
- - constrain the values that the model can be constructed from,
+ - constrain the values that the model can be constructed from (individually and mutually),
  - prepare (clean) these values before construction,
  - allow access to the model's lifecycle,
 ```python